 The Initial Properties consisted of a portfolio of 26 commercial properties located in Ontario, Saskatchewan, Alberta and British Columbia totaling approximately 958,000 square feet of GLA.
-Out of the 26 Initial Properties, 24 are exclusively occupied by the Dilawri Group for use as automotive dealerships or, in one case, an automotive repair facility, while the other two properties are jointly occupied by the Dilawri Group (for use as automotive dealerships) and one or more third parties (for use as automotive dealerships) and one or more third parties (for use as automotive dealerships).
+Out of the 26 Initial Properties, 24 are exclusively occupied by the Dilawri Group for use as automotive dealerships or, in one case, an automotive repair facility, while the other two properties are jointly occupied by the Dilawri Group (for use as automotive dealerships) and one or more third parties (for use as automotive dealerships or complementary uses, including restaurants).
 Interests in two of the 24 Initial Properties that are exclusively occupied by the Dilawri Group were jointly owned by the Dilawri Group and entities unrelated to the Dilawri Group.